scaleoutsean/eseries-santricity-collector/README.md

 performance_volume_statistics
 ```

-A reasonably up-to-date and complete schema can be found in [SCHEMA](./docs/SCHEMA.md).
+A schema can be found in [SCHEMA](./docs/SCHEMA.md).

-Note that the schema is not "complete", because without having access to a variety of hardware configurations (which I don't have) I can't possibly know or "collect" all the fields that may exist out there.
-As an example, hardware array I had access to has no Flash Cache feature, so I've no idea how those fields might look like if I had a chance to collect those performance or configuration details.
+Note that the schema is not and cannot be "complete" because without having access to a variety of hardware configurations (which I don't have) I can't possibly know or "collect" all the fields that may exist out there.
+As an example, the hardware array I had access to has no Flash Cache feature, so I've no idea how those fields might look like if I had a chance to collect those performance or configuration details.

+You may see fewer measurements in your case if you don't have some features configured.
+ESC doesn't collect everything.

 ## Prometheus metrics